glenhutson/BlackbaudCustomizations/All-In-One-SKYAddins+PowerAutomate/TileSKYAddins.md

 13. Under the Add-ins tile, click the _Add_ button.
 14. Under the _Add-in name_ field, put in a description that makes sense to you.
 It can be the same thing you put in the _TileName_ step above, but doesn't have to be.
 15. Under the _Add-in URL_, paste in the Web Address you copied from the _When a HTTP request is received_ step prior.
 16. Review documentation for each tile to see which Extension Point this will use.
 An Extension point is basically where the tile will show.
-For example, to add a tile to a Cosntituent Record, under _Extension point_, expand _Development Office_, and then _Constituents_, and select _Constituent Tile Dashboard_.
+For example, to add a tile to a Constituent Record, under _Extension point_, expand _Development Office_, and then _Constituents_, and select _Constituent Tile Dashboard_.
 17. Click _Save_.

+## <a name='Installation-AdaptiveCard'></a>Installation - Adaptive Card

+[Adaptive Card](https://adaptivecards.io/) based flows are a bit more streamlined than the All In One scenarios as more of the heavy lifting is done behind the scenes.
+Always check the instructions included in the Flow and/or associated Readme for additional information.

+1. Download the zip file located in the appropriate directory.
+(These are versioned where "X" is the version number.)
+Do _not_ unzip the file (it should stay as one file).
+2. Review the instructions at https://docs.blackbaud.com/microsoft-connectors-docs/microsoft-power-platform/basics/import-flows for Importing flows into your Power Automate account.
+Stop before the "Next Steps" section.
+3. Edit the flow if it doesn't already take you to the editor.
+4. Open up the area that starts with "README - ACTION REQUIRED" to review that information and take associated steps.
+Not doing this will cause your application to immediately terminate when it tries to run.
+5. Open the _Validate a user identity token_ step and replace "Application ID" with your Application ID.
+6. Open _Compose - Authorized Users_ (if present) to determine which users can view the content.
+7. Save your flow.
+(But don't exit it yet)
+8. Scroll all the way back to the top of the flow, open the _When a HTTP request is received_ step, and copy the _HTTP POST URL_.
+You should see a copy icon (what looks like two pages on top of each other).
+Clicking on that will save the entire address to your clipboard.
+You'll need this in a moment.
+9. In order to setup an Adaptive Card to be used, a bit complex URL will have to be constructed.
+You can [find the full details here](https://developer.blackbaud.com/skyapi/docs/addins/get-started/adaptive-card-addins#use-the-adaptive-card-host-spa).
+A shortcut has been created that will take the needed information and send you an email with the full complex URL.
+[See this community post](https://community.blackbaud.com/forums/viewtopic/586/65850) on how to use the SKY Add-in URL Builder.
+10. Go back to the application you created in your SKY Developer Account earlier.
+11. Under the Add-ins tile, click the _Add_ button.
+12. Under the _Add-in name_ field, put in a description that makes sense to you.
+It can be the same thing you put in the _TileName_ step above, but doesn't have to be.
+13. Under the _Add-in URL_, paste in the Web Address you created from the instructions above.
+14. Review documentation for each tile to see which Extension Point this will use.
+An Extension point is basically where the tile will show.
+For example, to add a tile to a Constituent Record, under _Extension point_, expand _Development Office_, and then _Constituents_, and select _Constituent Tile Dashboard_.
+15. Click _Save_.

 ## <a name='Activation'></a>Activation